-When Turanga Health in 1997 it had an opening cash balance of $300, two contracts with the then Midlands Regional Health Authority, and 10 clients.
+When Turanga Health was established in 1997, it had an opening cash balance of $300, two contracts with the then Midlands Regional Health Authority, and 10 clients.

 One year later it launched the renowned Kaumatua Programme and took the cash-strapped Vanessa Lowndes Centre under its wing.
 Now it had 150 people on its books.